-There have been many significant advances in business technology this century, almost all enabled by the internet, ubiquitous broadband, improved software development tools, the scalability and reliability of data centers, and artificial intelligence.
+There have been many significant advances in business technology this century, almost all enabled by the internet, ubiquitous broadband, better software development tools, scalable data centers, and — increasingly the dominant force — artificial intelligence.

-Here are some technological advancements that have significantly impacted how businesses operate and how business users interact with prospects and customers.
+Here are some technological advancements that have significantly impacted how businesses operate — and how AI is now reshaping nearly every category on this list.

 Artificial Intelligence